IBM/BlockchainPublicRegulationFabric-Food/README.md

 }
 ```

-`importerA` will be the owner of `ProductListingContract` and the status will be `EXEMPTCHECKREQ`.
-Also, productListing will be removed from the `Supplier` view.
-Now select the `importer` id from the `ID Registry` and submit a `checkProducts` transaction to perform the exempt check for the products.
+Now `importerA` will be the owner of `ProductListingContract` and the status will be `EXEMPTCHECKREQ`.
+Also, the `productListing` will be removed from the `Supplier` view.
+Now select the `Importer  ID` from the `ID Registry` and submit a `checkProducts` transaction to perform the exempt check for the products.

 ```
 {